Enid, Oklahoma: African-American population

+Enid has named streets for notable Black citizens, including opera singer Leona Mitchell in 1981 and professional athlete Lydell Carr in 2023.
+In 1990 Enid named its municipal building for Dr. Martin Luther King, Jr., and in 1991 a monument bearing a quote from his "I have a dream" speech was erected on the property.
+An annual march is held in Enid honoring Dr. King.
+In 2020 residents of Enid participated in protests for Black Lives Matter.

+In 2023 Ward 1 elected City Commissioner Judson Blevins, a white nationalist organizer with Identity Evropa, who marched at the Unite the Right rally.
+Local NAACP leader Lanita Norwood is a founding member of the Enid Social Justice Committee which has actively protested against Blevins, and initiated a recall election for April 2024.
+Blevins was defeated in the recall, replaced by Cheryl Patterson.

 Economy

 When Enid participated in the City Beautiful movement in the 1920s, Frank Iddings wrote the city song, "Enid, The City Beautiful".
 "You're right in the center where the best wheat grows and you've got your share of the oil that flows," his lyrics read.
 These were the early staples of the Enid economy.
 Enid's economy saw oil booms and agricultural growth in the first half of the 20th century.

-The Great Depression, however, caused both of these staples to lose value, and many businesses in Enid closed.
-However, Enid recovered, prospering and growing in population until a second wave of bad economic times hit in the 1980s, when competition with the local mall and economic factors led Enid's downtown area to suffer.
+The Great Depression caused both of these staples to lose value, and many businesses in Enid closed.
+Enid recovered, prospering and growing in population until a second wave of bad economic times hit in the 1980s, when competition with the local mall and economic factors led Enid's downtown area to suffer.
 Since 1994, Enid's Main Street program has worked to refurbish historic buildings, boost the local economy, and initiate local events such as first Friday concerts and holiday celebrations on the town square.

 Companies with corporate headquarters in Enid: